openrndr/openrndr/CONTRIBUTING.md

 3. Find the corresponding Kotlin file in your cloned repo and add missing comments.
 Read about the [suggested style](https://developers.google.com/style).
 4. Generate the API website locally to verify your changes look correct by running the following
-   commant: `./gradlew dokkaHtmlMultiModule -Dorg.gradle.jvmargs=-Xmx1536M`.
+   command: `./gradlew dokkaHtmlMultiModule -Dorg.gradle.jvmargs=-Xmx1536M`.
 This will create the html documentation under `build/dokka/htmlMultiModule/`.
 5. Open the `build/dokka/htmlMultiModule/index.html` in your web browser.
 If something looks off tweak your comments.